sjoedwards/learning-repo/projects/react-native-vanilla/Readme.md

 $ rvm --default use 2.6.5
 ```

+Install XCode from the App Store

-I also had to change the path of `xcode-select`
+You may have to change the path of `xcode-select`

 ```
 $ sudo xcode-select --switch /Applications/Xcode.app